ahervieu/docker-manager/README.md

 docker-manager
 ==============
+A small video of presentation is available here :https://www.youtube.com/watch?v=uKcJt3-17GY&feature=youtu.be
 # getting started
 * activate rest server on docker
 * to build the jfx app in JavaFx project :